 Rise & shine, put on your big boy/big girl pants, go about your day, and get over it.

 In my lifetime, I have voted in three presidential elections.
 None of them, including this one, went my way, and I have endured the cold bitterness of such defeat that always felt more than simply political.
 It hurt to see my classmates and countrymen fall under the spell of Barack Obama the first time.
 It hurt again (though admittedly less so) to see them fall for it again.
+And you have no idea how much it hurt to see my political party – the party of Reagan who told Mr. Gorbachev to “tear down this wall,” to the party of Trump that salivates at the thought of building one in our own country.
 This time around, I did my mourning months before the general-election ballots were cast, went through all five stages of grief, and thus weathered the evening with some cheer, an analytic mind, and a lot of alcohol.

 In less than one day, I have already seen many eager to hunt and purge dissenters in their families and circles, reflective of the decline of discourse I have lamented all year.
 I have seen many of you, in the height of your panic and passion, pledge to impose conditions of political conformity on your love, respect of, and friendships with those that you will encounter in your personal and professional lives.
 And I have seen people from peers to strangers express – with vulgarity that should not occupy our lexicon this close to Thanksgiving – open contempt for their fellow citizens, not only those who voted for Trump but those who either did not vote or voted for something other than Hillary.